randomtruffles/Dominion_League/faq.md

 ##### How does the League count games that end in a tie?

 If a game ends in a tie, both players get 0.5 wins for that game.
 For example, if during your match you won 3 games, lost 2 games, and tied 1 game, you get 3.5 wins and your opponent gets 2.5 wins.
-Note the rule above for games where players have the same VP.
+Note that games where both players finish with the same score but took different numbers of turns are not ties (see the rule above).

 ##### Do I need to record proof of my game results (screenshots, game IDs, etc)?